shawnmflemingc/faq/screenshot.md

-# Lesson: How to Take Screenshots in Windows 10 (Windows 11 is below)
+# Windows 10 Saving What is on your Screen

 Taking screenshots is a valuable skill for documenting steps when you're learning something new or troubleshooting a problem.
 Here's a simple guide on how to do it first using Windows 10, then below shown for Windows 11.